cmartinezbo/Parchis/README.md

   - The first player to get his/her piece into the goal wins.

  <h2> How to play 🔍</h2>

+  - Choose between Developer Mode (you can put the values of the dices) or Quick Match (normal game)

   - Press ENTER to throw the dices (You have to be lucky xd)

   - Wait until you